rdzman/test/docs/MATPOWER-dev-guide.md

 MATPOWER Developer's Guide
 --------------------------

-Consider the following to be a rough draft of an evolving document.
+Consider this to be a rough draft of an evolving document.
-Please feel free to discuss additions, modifications, etc on the [MATPOWER-DEV-L email list][1].
+Please feel free to discuss additions, modifications, etc. on the [MATPOWER-DEV-L email list][1].

 One of the primary goals for the MATPOWER code is to **keep things as simple as possible**.
-That is, we want to keep the code as simple as possible to understand and maintain, without sacrificing performance.
+That is, we want to keep the code as simple to understand and maintain as possible without sacrificing performance.

 The following are some guidelines, in no particular order.